 - Find restaurant ambassadors.

 To implement these strategies, you’ll want to have a mobile-responsive website that displays equally well on desktop computers and smartphones.
 If your restaurant’s website doesn’t include your menu, photos of your dining room, and ways to contact you, that’s worth updating before your promotions begin.
-You can get help updating your site with Constant Contact’s Restaurant Website Builder tool.

 Then, we’ll share some examples of successful promos that can inspire you to create these promotion ideas for your restaurant.